-If you have any questions about this report or concerning your drinking water, please contact Mr. David Ferris, Plant Operator at (518) 382-1410 (dferris@townofglenville.org) or Craig D'Allaird, Commissioner of Public Works at (518) 688-1246.
+If you have any questions about this report or concerning your drinking water, please contact Mr. David Ferris, Plant Operator at (518) 382-1410 (dferris@townofglenville.org).
 We want you to be informed about your drinking water.
 If you want to learn more, please attend any of our regularly scheduled town board meetings.
-The meetings are held on the 1st and 3rd Wednesdays of the month at 7:00 P.M. in the Glenville Municipal Center located at 18 Glenridge Road.
+The meetings are held on the 1st and 3rd Wednesdays of the month at 7:30 P.M. in the Glenville Municipal Center located at 18 Glenridge Road.